dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.89
+Ultimate Whitecream addon update	Version 1.1.90

+Fixed: ParadiseHill

-Fixed: BubbaPorn
+Fixed: PornTrex Downloads

-Improved: HQPorner

-Account added to settings for PornTrex and JavWhores

-General maintenance
+Fixed: Download Folder Leia Bug

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12